-If you are travelling with children in your car rental in Brisbane, this day trip is a must.
+If you are travelling with children, this day trip is a must.

 Founded by the famous Irwin family, this zoo was once home to the ‘Crocodile Hunter’ Steve Irwin himself, and is still staffed by a team passionate about conservation efforts.

 The kids will relish the opportunity to cuddle a koala, walk with a Sumatran tiger, hand feed a kangaroo or watch the crocodiles at play.